 Allow technicians to zero in on information associated with specific product configurations.
 This eliminates the need for technicians to sort through static materials.
 Instead of spending time deciphering a product’s configuration and which information is relevant, the technician can focus on resolving the issue.

 Providing this level of flexibility hearkens back to the point I made above: Make sure your service information is digitally accessible.
 Printed materials, for obvious reasons, don't allow technicians to identify configuration-specific information.

 Having access to accurate, up to date service information plays a huge role in your ability to keep the equipment your customers depend on up and running.
-On March 6th, PTC’s Dave Duncan and Tech-Clarity’s Michelle Boucher are discussing the impact service documentation has on aftermarket strategies, citing Boucher’s latest research into how companies have addressed this issue.
-Register below to join the discussion:
+During a one-hour webinar, PTC’s Dave Duncan and Tech-Clarity’s Michelle Boucher discussed the impact service documentation has on aftermarket strategies, citing Boucher’s latest research into how companies have addressed this issue: